microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

     ```

 # Microsoft Teams channel group chat fix
-When a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, you will have to refer it as `@HelpBot question to bot` to get answers from the service.
+When a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, you will have to refer it as `@HelpBot` `How to build a bot?` to get answers from the service.
-However, bot tries to send `<at>HelpBot</at> question to bot` as query to Custom question answering service which may not give expected results for question to bot.
-The following code removes <at>HelpBot</at> mentions of the bot from the message and sends the remaining text as query to the service.
+However, bot tries to send `<at>HelpBot</at>` `How to build a bot?` as query to Custom question answering service which may not give expected results for question to bot.
+The following code removes `<at>HelpBot</at>` mentions of the bot from the message and sends the remaining text as query to the service.
 - Goto `Bot/CustomQABot.cs`
 - Add References
     ```csharp